naitik-2006/traffic_optimization/README.md

-# traffic_optimization
+# Traffic Optimization
-Traffic Signal and Rout Optimization using Quantum Computing
+Traffic Signal and Rout Optimization using Quantum Annealing